Welcome to St. Ignatius Catholic Primary School

 Using a U.K. based curriculum, we aim for high academic standards, with a focus on reading and mathematics.
 Our results at the end of Primary School demonstrate that we achieve this aim.
 We are always eager to ensure that these academic standards are supported by a broad and balanced curriculum and we strive to ensure that our Primary pupils have a range of opportunities throughout the school in spirituality, arts, drama, music, sports -and most importantly -in social and emotional development, which we foster from the moment the children enter the school.

 If you require further information, please do not hesitate to contact us or arrange a visit to see our school in action.
 We look forward to welcoming you to our community.

 Welcome to our Nursery and Reception.
 We follow the U.K. Early Years Foundation Stage (EYFS) programme which is broken into 7 areas of learning.
 The three that are defined as the core areas are: Physical Development, Communication and Language and Personal, Social and Emotional Development.
 The Foundation Stage starts at birth and ends when children are five, at the end of Reception.
 There are seven areas of learning and these areas are taught throughout the week.
 Children are continually assessed on all these areas in the week by teachers observing them and interacting with them.
 At the end of Reception teachers use all the evidence throughout the year to assess what Early Years Goals have been met.
 We meet with parents at intervals to discuss their child’s progress.
 There is a focus on child-initiated learning in the Foundation Stage, fostering many different new skills and interactions.

 Religious Education: Spirituality is very much at the core of everything we do at St. Ignatius and is evident throughout the day.
 We always start with morning prayers; we have prayers before lunch and a going home prayer.
 Children learn about the life of Jesus and bible stories.

-Music and Spanish are taught by specialised teachers.
+Music, Physical Education, Drama and Spanish are taught by specialised teachers.